Roguezilla/starboard/README.md

 ![](https://i.imgur.com/jC5qKUb.png)
 ![](https://i.imgur.com/Xo9qEAI.png)

-and it includes a fix for reddit embeds making them actually usable(not possible to disable and well, why would you?) which can also be archived(including gallery posts):
+and it includes a fix for reddit embeds making them actually usable(not possible to disable and well, why would you?) which can also be archived(including gallery[reddit and instagram] posts):
 ![](https://i.imgur.com/75wu7AD.png)

 **bot in action**: